 But other people want to be more precise about where their assets will go.
-They realize all types of mishaps may happen to their loved ones or to their assets, often beyond their own ability to predict.
+They realize all types of mishaps may happen to their loved ones or their assets, often beyond their ability to predict.

 Or, they may not like their heirs at law.
 Think siblings.
 Or others.

-Leave more to those who need?
+Leave more to those who need it?
 Charity?

-Or they may like all their relatives but some relatives have more money than heaven.
+Or they may like all their relatives, but some relatives have more money than heaven.
 And adding more to those stockpiles may not be what they want.

 Many types of assets do not pass through a will

-Think about it: how much of your wealth will be controlled by beneficiary designation (IRA, 401k), beneficiary (life insurance) or joint homes or bank accounts.
+Think about it: how much of your wealth will be controlled by beneficiary designation (IRA, 401k), beneficiary (life insurance), or joint homes or bank accounts.

-A will can nominate a child's guardian
+Pro: A will can nominate a child's guardian

-Pro: In addition, for those people who have children under the age of 18, Massachusetts law allows the parent to nominate (suggest to the probate court judge) the person or person whom the parent wants to have custody of the child if the parent can no longer do that.
+Also, for those people who have children under the age of 18, Massachusetts law allows the parent to nominate (suggest to the probate court judge) the person or person whom the parent wants to have custody of the child if the parent can no longer do that.